 - Does legal deposit apply to electronic publications?

-- Should I deposit the new edition or the reprint of my publication?
+- Should I deposit the new edition of my publication?

-- Are government publications subject to legal deposit?
+- Do government publications have to be deposited?

 - Do I need an ISBN, ISSN or ISMN to deposit?

 - I received a notification from the Library’s web crawler, what do I need to do?

 - How will my website be made available?

 You may also need to deposit even if you published outside of Australia: works that are by Australian residents and hosted on overseas web platforms are also included.
 For instance, a self-published work by an Australian on Amazon.
 Even some online works by non-Australians that are about Australia may also be included.

 Please deposit only one copy (and not both the hardback and the softcover).
 Remember that we prefer digital format.
 If we end up with multiple copies of an item that we don’t need, we may have to dispose of them, so please make sure you deposit just one copy.
 Find out more about our Collection Deaccessioning and Disposal policy.